DavideNas/New-2048-Version-2/README.md

 # New-2048-Version-2
-A version clener and faster of previous version of New 2048
+A version more stable, clener and faster of previous one (New 2048)